PrinceDavis/mongodb-joins/README.md

 # mongodb-joins
-## A scotch.io tutorail on how to join relationships in mongodb
+## A scotch.io tutorail on how to do join operations in mongodb